TristanScientist/website/README.md

 https://locate.tristanhenderson.info

 Hello there!
 If you need to take anything, go ahead.
+The society is about sharing and building upon ideas.
 Just put me somewhere in your html.

 If you want to contact me, email tristan@protist.info